-system setup - A utility that serves as an interface between the computer hardware and the operating system.
-System setup allows you to configure user-selectable options in the BIOS, such as date and time or system password.
+system setup program- A utility that serves as an interface between the computer hardware and the operating system.
+The system setup program allows you to configure user-selectable options in the BIOS, such as date and time or system password.
 Unless you understand what effect the settings have on the computer, do not change the settings for this program.

-system tray - See notification area.
+system tray - See notification area